 Electric retrofit accelerates decarbonisation of transport

-Like private individuals, fleets are being equipped: light vehicles, commercial vehicles, trucks, industrial vehicles, buses.
-If the purchase of a completely new solution is a widely favoured option until now, why not consider retrofitting as an alternative to ensure the energy transition of a fleet?
+While the purchase of a completely new solution has been a popular option until now, why not consider retrofitting as an alternative way of ensuring a fleet’s energy transition?

 Electric retrofit, a credible alternative to accelerate the energy transition by limiting costs and extending the life of vehicles in operation